The True History of Freemasonry

 A Brief Look Back on the Most Legendary Fraternity in the World

-In the 12th century, a number of charitable Christian confraternities emerged on the British Isles, some of which were stonemason guilds.
+In the late 16th century, a number of charitable Christian confraternities emerged on the British Isles, some of which were stonemason guilds.
 The members of those groups were fine upstanding men, who took care of each other and their communities.
-The masons also began to use their trade, as an allegory for life, thereby sculpting their souls with symbols.
+Back then, the masons also began to use their trade, as an allegory for life, thereby sculpting their souls with symbols.
 They even used stonemason mauls to call their meetings to order.
-In line with that, Kilwinning Abbey apparently became the Mother Lodge of Masonry in or around the year 1140.
-It’s actually so old that it’s number 0 on the Roll, not number 1.
-Then, centuries later, in the year 1598, at Stirling Castle in Scotland, King James ordered his advisor, William Shore, to organize all the stonemasons.
+It all began in the year 1598, at Stirling Castle in Scotland, when King James ordered his advisor, William Shore, to organize all the stonemasons.
 He wanted them to repair all the buildings that had been damaged or destroyed in medieval wars.
 More importantly, this was all done in an effort to rebuild society as a whole.
 To try and make it happen, Shore became the Master of Works atop Castle Hill in the Stirling Sill.
 Then, he introduced two sets of statutes that would serve as standard regulations for the building trade.
 The first set came out that same year, with another the following year, making them the founding pieces of documentation for the Masons.